 Does there need to be a paradigm shift in how exercise is used in oncology (if it’s being used at all)?
 I was reviewing my blood work after my recent stem cell transplant and noticed that my hemoglobin and red blood cells had dropped 47% from my normal health to their lowest values two weeks after my transplant.
-I then checked at what altitude a 50% drop in oxygen would correspond to.
+I then checked what altitude a 50% drop in oxygen would correspond to.
 A 50% drop in oxygen represents an altitude of over 19,000 feet.
 Mt.
 Everest south base camp is 17,598 feet.
 I spoke with a couple of altitude and exercise experts to confirm my comparison.
 They suggested that in many ways a chemotherapy related drop in hemoglobin (carries oxygen) would be more difficult than the physical challenge of a drop in the partial pressure of oxygen due to ascending to high altitude.
 No wonder many cancer patients have a difficult time with some chemotherapies, even more so sedentary patients.

-Furthermore, if one is to factor in cachexia (the muscle wasting common among symptomatic cancer patients), decreased activity due to cancer related fatigue, and hospital bed rest, then by the time some patients’ hemoglobin drops below 8.0 (the level at which they need a transfusion) their cardiovascular fitness has already been significantly impacted.
+Furthermore, if one is to factor in cachexia (the muscle wasting common among symptomatic cancer patients), decreased activity due to cancer related fatigue and hospital bed rest, then by the time some patients’ hemoglobin drops below 8.0 (the level at which they might need a transfusion) their cardiovascular fitness has already been significantly impacted.
 Lower this capacity further with some chemotherapies and you have some patients in their fitness training zone (if not maxed out) just walking across a room.
 Additionally, some drugs used during cancer treatments, like corticosteroids, can cause muscle weakness, further impacting physical function.
 All of these things can significantly contribute to the downward spiral of ongoing cancer treatment related fatigue.

 It would be irresponsible to send someone to Mt.
 Everest base camp without training them first, but it is common practice in oncology to physically challenge patients in a similar manner without training them for the difficulty to come.
 Instead, we nurse patients through the treatment challenge, cheer when they are finished, then send them off to physical therapy to address the injuries.
 This is not a success story, this is poor survivorship care planning.
 The emphasis on post-treatment survivorship care plans in oncology is like having someone train for Mt.
 Everest after they return from climbing it – clearly, some of the training must occur before the ordeal.
 Cardiology figured out decades ago to get patients moving as soon as possible in order to improve survival.
 Currently, in oncology we provide recliners for patients during chemotherapy.
 Does this need to change?
 After all, they do let us walk out of the chemo infusion wards.